-- Color Guard (all ENHS students enrolled in band during the fall semester)
+Color Guard (Available to ANY ENHS student enrolled in band during the fall semester)

-- Winter Guard (all ENHS students outside of the band class)
+Winter Guard (Available to ANY ENHS students outside of the band class)

-- Jazz Band (all band students by audition during 2nd period)
+Jazz Band (Available to all band students by audition during 2nd period)

 How and when do I check out a school-owned instrument?

 Students who play a secondary concert or marching instrument (i.e. oboe, bassoon, French horn, baritone, etc.) can check out an instrument from ENHS after they have turned in their middle school instrument.
 This usually happens at the end of the school year.
 E-mail the head director to request a time to check out an instrument.